Marcus Babylon thought with Hanse Flick

 There might be something new in the Bundesliga: the first seven Bundesliga could all start the season with a new coach.
 Oliver Glasner remains the only one to look after at VFL Wolfsburg as of May 2nd.
 The Bayern Munich receives Julian Nagelsmann * From RB Leipzig, who in turn was awarded Jesse Marsch.
 BVB * brings Marco Rose from Borussia Moenchengladbach, to whom Adi Huter will move from Eintracht Frankfurt.
 Leverkusen dismissed Peter Boss and brought in Hannes Wolff.

-The cart is spinning at a breakneck speed and Marcus Babel does not like it at all.
+The cart is spinning at a tremendous speed and Marcus Babel does not like it at all.
 Above all, Flick and Fredhelm attack Fonkell and Addy Hutter.
-About Flick, the former pro says, “He played too.
-I have to admit: I’ve always liked his interviews, he gave it easily and put together a message at the same time.”
-Babel praised a look Then he delivers a sweeping blow: “Then suddenly these popular statements came without any background or substance.
+About Flick, the former pro says: “He played too.
+I have to admit: I’ve always liked his interviews, he was easy to give and put together a message at the same time. a look Then he delivers a sweeping blow: “Then suddenly these popular statements came without any background or substance.
 That did not do him justice, this shit shit, in good German.
 He was the one who reunited the entire divided Bayern.”

 Bayern Munich: Babel said Hansi Flick spoke of “sour milk”

-Babel also has a desire for how things could go better with Flick and Bayern: “I would have said early on that he is no longer strong after the exciting months and would like to call them a day.
-Or that he would have made it clear that he would not speak until the championship title was decided.
+Babylon also has a desire to see how, in his opinion, things could improve with Flick and Bayern: “I wish he had said early on that he was no longer strong after the exciting months and wanted to call it a day.
+Or that he would have made it clear that he would not speak until it was determined.
+The championship title.
 But we are talking about a great coach who does not need to talk about cheese curds like this. “

 Funkel, who was the last coach at Fortuna Düsseldorf, is now supposed to save archenemy 1.
 FC Köln from relegation.
-Babel’s personality makes him controversial: “After his time in Fortuna Düsseldorf, he said he never wanted to be a coach again, and that was well thought out.
+Babylon’s personality makes him controversial: “After his time in Fortuna Düsseldorf, he said he never wanted to be a coach again, and that was well thought out.
 In general, Düsseldorf was his best time.
 Then what does he do?
 Go to Cologne.
-To Cologne.
+To?
 The hated competitor, “starts the former defensive man.
 “As a Dusseldorf fan, I ask myself: Is he kidding me?
 And as a cologne fan: Will he come to take us to the second division?”
 Babel’s big problem: “What can I still count on?
 When does football take precedence over the rules of decency?
-One cannot express oneself with the position:” What do I care about the nonsense I talked about yesterday?
+One cannot express oneself with the position: What do I care about the nonsense that I talked about yesterday?”

 Not only is it Flick Bavaria or the brilliance of Cologne – Hotter in Frankfurt has also been criticized